swatiyengar/jupyter-apis-homework/README.md

 # Assignment Summary
-"Homework 04: Jupyter, APIs, git and GitHub" was a three-part assignment:
+**"Homework 04: Jupyter, APIs, git and GitHub"** was a three-part assignment:
     Part 1: Answer questions using the WeatherAPI
-        - The questions and related code to answer the questions can be found in "WeatherAPI API (Weather).ipynb" in this repo
+        - The questions and related code to answer the questions can be found in "*WeatherAPI API (Weather).ipynb*" in this repo
     Part 2: Answer questions LastFM's API
-        - The questions and related code to answer the questions can be found in "Last FM API (Music).ipynb" in this repo Part 3: Uploading the files to this GitHub repository
+        - The questions and related code to answer the questions can be found in "*Last FM API (Music).ipynb*" in this repo Part 3: Uploading the files to this GitHub repository

 # What I Learned During the Process